 The FDA does not require formula companies to label their products as containing GMO ingredients.
 These organisms are contained in formula and other infant foods without the knowledge of the consumer.
 You cannot tell from the label whether or not infant formula contains genetically modified organisms.
 Almost all infant formulas sold in the United States contain GMOs.
 However, since organic products cannot contain GMOs, some parents have turned to organic formulas to avoid giving their baby genetically modified food.
 There are several brands of organic infant formula on the market that do not contain GMOs.
 However, most of these contain a fatty acid blend of DHA and ARA that violate the organic standards because the oils were extracted from microalage and soil fungus through the use of hexane.
-There is only one formula marketed in the US that does not contain GMOs and does not use hexane extracted fatty acids in its fat blend, Baby’s Own Organic from Nature’s One.
+There is only one formula marketed in the US that does not contain GMOs and does not use hexane extracted fatty acids in its fat blend, Baby’s Only from Nature’s One.
 This formula is labeled for use by babies 1 to 3 years of age because the manufacturer prefers that parents not use the product when breastmilk is available.
 Its composition meets the FDA nutrient requirements but should be used in babies younger than one year of age only after you have consulted your baby’s physician.

 What’s a mother to do?
 Think very hard about how you will feed your baby.
 Many mothers wish to breastfeed but something in their life is holding them back (early return to work, unsupportive family, embarrassment, fear of pain, concern over lifestyle changes, etc).
 Before you abandon the idea of breastfeeding, talk with a breastfeeding expert.
 There are many “tricks of the trade” and mechanisms to address your concerns.
 Formula may appear as an easy answer but it puts your baby at a disadvantage.
 Breastfeeding’s health promotion and disease prevention lasts a lifetime.